airdispatch-archive/dispatcher/README.md

 ##### First Run

-Before running anything, Dispatcher relies on environmental variables to help connect to the database:
+Before running anything, Dispatcher uses several different environmental variables.

   - `DATABASE_URL` - a string with the format `postgres://user@server/db_name` to create the connection to the database.
+  - `COOKIE_AUTH` - a string that represents the secret used to sign the cookies stored.
+  - `COOKIE_ENCRYPTION` - a string that represents the secret used to encrypt the cookies stored.

 Upon succesful installation of Dispatcher, you must run `dispatcher -db_create`  to initialize the database (BEFORE running the `mailserver` program).
 This will walk you through creating the first user and setting up all tracking servers.
 Optionally, you may specify the `-port` flag to run the program on a port other than 2048.